shlok-agarwal/Traffic-Sign-Classifier/writeup.md

 The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
-* Design, train and test a model architecture
+* Design, train and test a model architecture using tensorflow.
+This project can be done in fewer lines of code using Keras but the focus is to get familiar with the low level tensorflow API.
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report